meganfister/Lab4/README.md

 ![Integrating Op Amp Square Waves](https://github.com/meganfister/Lab4/blob/main/Lab%204%20Integration%20Square.jpg)

+Increasing the voltage increases the input and output voltage, while increasing the frequency leads to a decrease in output amplitude.

 Finally, we constructed a differentiating op amp circuit as shown in the picture below.

 ![Differentiating Op Amp](https://github.com/meganfister/Lab4/blob/main/Lab%204%20Differentiating%20Op%20Amp.png)

+We connected the function generator to observe the input and output waveforms for 4 kHz, 1 V peak to peak, sine, square, and triangle waves.
+Pictures of our results are shown below.

-The function to create square waves on our function generator was broken which is why the square waves display as flat lines.
+Note: The function to create square waves on our function generator was broken which is why the square waves display as flat lines.

 ![Differentiating Op Amp Sine Waves](https://github.com/meganfister/Lab4/blob/main/Lab%204%20Differentiating%20Sin.jpg)